Dr. Baravarian’s Blog

 Your foot and ankle specialist can diagnose a bone cyst using an X-ray.
 A follow-up CT scan or MRI may be needed for confirmation.
 Typically, a surgeon would perform an excision to remove the cyst, or at least administer a biopsy to rule out any possibility of malignancy (cancer).

-For more information or to schedule a consultation, please call (855) 557-5400 or make an appointment now.
+To schedule a consultation, please call (855) 557-5400 or make an appointment now.

 Dr. Bob Baravarian is conveniently located in Los Angeles, near Cedars-Sinai Medical Center, providing expert foot and ankle care for patients throughout Southern California.